What is ERP?

-For example, an Enterprise Resource Planning System supply chain solution might receive a custom order and then automatically send that information to the distribution center that is most efficiently positioned to complete the order promptly.
+For example, an Enterprise Resource Planning System supply chain solution might receive a custom order and then automatically send that information to the distribution center that is most efficiently position to complete the order promptly.

 Depending on the solution you choose, your ERP system may be able to view information on inventory levels, delivery times, and other factors to decide which distribution center is the most productive and cost-effective in completing orders.

 There are many uses or functions of ERP that are useful to help mobilize the company.
 With the implementation of an ERP system, it will be easier for companies to carry out decisions.
-So that the results will be obtained can be optimal.
+So that the results will be obtain can be optimal.

 - Easier Monitoring

-In a company, of course, many things should be monitored starting from finance, logistics, human resources, and many more.
+In a company, of course, many things should be monitor starting from finance, logistics, human resources, and many more.
 It plays a role in making it easier to monitor all things in the company.
 So when making a decision, you can observe the data in the system.

-The sophistication of ERP software does not need to be doubted.
+The sophistication of ERP software does not need to be doubt.
 One of them is for automation when carrying out various progress.
 The existence of automation will also make the data that flow faster to the destination.

 ERP System Types